fabricius1/python-virtual-environments/README.md

 >  ```python -m venv .myenv```

 The last command will take a little longer to finish running.
-When that happens, A new folder `.myenv` (or whatever you called it) will be created inside your project folder.
+Then a new folder `.myenv` (or whatever you called it) will be created inside your project folder.
 The `.myenv` folder has all the virtual environment files you need, including a copy from the Python version linked to the `python` alias you used in the command `**python** -m venv .myenv`.

-# subfolders created with `python -m venv .myenv`
+# About the subfolders created with `python -m venv .myenv`

 1. In Windows, the name of `.myenv` subfolders will be: